DEMO Titleist GT4 Driver

 Tour-inspired graphics.
 The GT models feature new face graphics designed to make it easier to align precisely behind the ball.
 This change, driven by specific prototyping and Tour player feedback, helps golfers align the golf ball with the center of the head with greater confidence.

-- Medium trajectory, lowest spin
+- Mid trajectory, lowest spin

 - Head: 430cc

-- Lofts: 8.0, 9.0, 10.0 (right-handed/left-handed)
+- Lofts: 8.0, 9.0, 10.0 (right/left-handed)

 - Standard length: 45.5”